b1tw0rker/virtualXS/README.md

 # virtualXS
-Utility Script to create a Virtual Server out of the box.
-The script performs to optimize a RHEL8 or Centos8 Minimal Server for hosting purpose.
+Utility Script to create a Virtual Hosting Server out of the box.
+The script performs to optimize a RHEL8 Minmal or Centos8 Minimal Server for hosting purpose.

 # WARNING:
 THIS SCRIPT COMES WITH ABSOLUTE NO WARRANTY,